mcserversoft/documentation/docs/faq.md

 ## Dashboard graphs are stuck to 0% CPU and 1MB of RAM {#-faq-dashboard-stats-stuck}
 This issue happens with the latest version of Java.
 It can easily be fixed by defining the path to your version of java.

-To fix it, you have to specify the direct path to your java binaries in mcss.
+To fix it, you have to specify the direct path to your java binaries in MCSS.
 1. open the `file > options` menu
 2. in the `Global Java path override` line, add the path to your java.exe (most often in `C:\Programm Files\Java\jdk-<version>\bin\java.exe`)
 3. restart MCSS and try to start a server again, the graphs should display the correct information.